ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

     --> Please, keep an eye on your deployment during its execution and take any action to prevent internet connection breaks.

-So let's do this, step by step, typin in the ssh Terminal you have opened in the previous [section](../bare-galaxy-google/#2-connect-to-the-vm-using-the-ssh-web-console):
+So let's do this, step by step, typing in the ssh Terminal you have opened in the previous [section](../bare-galaxy-google/#2-connect-to-the-vm-using-the-ssh-web-console):